Treatment of Surgical Scars Following Breast Augmentation, Abdominoplasty or Face Lift

 Clinical Evaluation of the Safety and Performance of Fractional RF for the Treatment of Surgical Scars Following Breast Augmentation, Abdominoplasty or Face Lift

-Split-body/face evaluator-blind study of the safety and performance of fractional RF for the treatment of surgical scars following breast augmentation, abdominoplasty or face lift.
-The study will enroll up to 50 female subjects requesting treatment of surgical scars following breast augmentation or abdominoplasty and up to 25 male and female subjects requesting treatment of surgical scars following face lift surgery.
-Subjects will receive a total of three treatments of their surgical scars at one-month intervals on one side of the body or face only.
-Subjects will be followed up at one, two, three and ten months after their last treatment.
-Outcomes will be compared to the non-treated side.
+Evaluator-blinded study of the safety and performance of fractional radiofrequency (FRF) for the treatment of surgical scars following breast augmentation, abdominoplasty or facelift.
+The study will enroll up to 50 female subjects requesting treatment of surgical scars following breast augmentation or abdominoplasty and up to 25 male and female subjects requesting treatment of surgical scars following facelift surgery.
+Subjects will receive a total of 3 treatments of their surgical scars at 1-month intervals.
+Subjects will be followed up at 10 months after their last treatment (12 months after the first treatment).

 Study Overview